eliep/i3-layouts/README.md

 relative to the main stack

 #### spiral
+Each new windows split the previous one, split direction alternates between horizontal and vertical.

 * **split ratio** (default `0.5`): ratio of width or height used by the previous container at each split, the remaining is used by the new container.

 #### 3columns
+One main windows with two vertical stacks of windows.

 * **main stack ratio** [two columns] (float between `0` and `1`, default `0.5`):
 ratio of screen width used by the main stack when only two columns are present